 Video calls didn’t cut it!

-One of many despicable situations.
+One of many despicable situations the elderly found themselves in.

 Now, there is a push to do death differently.